-On November 17, 2009, the compensation committee recommended and the Board approved two performance based option grants to each of our executive officers - one based on attainment of our 2009 corporate goals and one based on attainment of the executive's 2009 departmental goals.
+In 2009, the compensation committee recommended and the Board approved two performance based option grants to each of our executive officers - one based on attainment of our 2009 corporate goals and one based on attainment of the executive's 2009 departmental goals.
 Each executive was awarded an option to purchase 5,780 shares related to the achievement of departmental goals and an option to purchase 5,780 shares related to attainment of corporate goals.
-While the number of shares subject to each grant was fixed, the options were considered performance based because the vesting schedule associated with each grant was tied to achievement of corporate or departmental goals for 2009.
 The compensation committee's selection of an aggregate grant of 11,560 shares was based on the committee's determination that such number of shares would provide meaningful compensation to our executive officers and meaningful incentive to achieve the corporate and departmental goals.
 The committee did not rely on compensation surveys or other third party sources in arriving at this number.